 Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in maths and English: word-gap.pdf (oup.com.cn) Visit to Yate Academy where read aloud strategies at secondary were having positive impact on reading age and P8.
 TLAC strategies fully embedded in all lessons and teachers supported with high quality CPD and coaching.
-In 2022/23 this will have a specific focus on SEND The large impact a good teacher can make on a pupil's academic outcome is now well established: "For poor pupils [disadvantaged pupils] the difference between an excellent and a bad teacher is a whole years learning".
+The large impact a good teacher can make on a pupil's academic outcome is now well established: "For poor pupils [disadvantaged pupils] the difference between an excellent and a bad teacher is a whole years learning".
 (Hanushek, 1992).
-The EEF Guide to the Pupil Premium states in its 3 rd key principle that good teaching is the most important lever 1 specific focus of SEND schools have to improve outcomes for disadvantaged pupils. https://educationendowmentfoundation.org.uk/guidance- for-teachers/using-pupil-premium The work and research of Paul Bambrik-Santoyo (leverage leadership) and Doug Lemov (Teach Like a Champion) in USA schools shows a marked improvement in outcomes where these strategies have been integrated Disadvantaged pupils with SEND have the greatest need for excellent teaching.
+The EEF Guide to the Pupil Premium states in its 3 rd key principle that good teaching is the most important lever schools have to improve outcomes for disadvantaged pupils. https://educationendowmentfoundation.org.uk/guidance-for-teachers/using-pupil-premium The work and research of Paul Bambrik-Santoyo (leverage leadership) and Doug Lemov (Teach Like a Champion) in USA schools shows a marked improvement in outcomes where these strategies have been integrated Disadvantaged pupils with SEND have the greatest need for excellent teaching.
 Specific approaches to support these pupils may include explicit instruction, cognitive and metacognitive strategies, scaffolding, flexible grouping, and the targeted use of technology.
-Supporting resources: The EEF guidance report on Special Educational Needs in Mainstream Schools includes 5 evidence based recommendations to support pupils with SEND Special Educational Needs in Mainstream Schools EEF (educationendowmentfoundation.org.uk) DDI used effectively to ac- curately identify gaps in knowledge and craft ap- propriate re-teach les- sons.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil 1 Progress Education Endowment Foundation EEF.
-The work and research of Paul Bambrik-Santoyo (leverage leadership, Driven by Data 2.0) and Sarah Donarski (The research Ed guide to assessment) shows a marked improvement in outcomes where these strategies have been integrated in the UK and USA Additional resources to support home learning in conjunction with class teaching.
+Supporting resources: The EEF guidance report on Special Educational Needs in Mainstream Schools includes 5 evidence based recommendations to support pupils with SEND 1 DDI used effectively to ac- curately identify gaps in knowledge and craft ap- propriate re-teach les- sons.
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF .
+The work and research of Paul Bambrik-Santoyo (leverage leadership, Driven by Data 2.0) and Sarah Donarski (The research Ed guide to assessment) shows a marked improvement in outcomes where these strategies have been integrated in the UK and USA 1 Additional resources to support home learning in conjunction with class teaching.
 The EEF states in its Toolkit that 1.
 Homework has a positive impact on average (=5 months), particularly with pupils in secondary schools 2.
 Homework that is linked to classroom work tends to be more effective.
 In particular, studies that included feedback on homework had higher impacts on learning.
 3